saucelabs/sauce-docs/docs/visual-testing/integrations/storybook.md

 };
 ```

-5. Sauce Labs Visual relies on environment variables for authentications.<br />
+5. Sauce Visual relies on environment variables for authentications.<br />
    Both `SAUCE_USERNAME` and `SAUCE_ACCESS_KEY` need to be set prior starting your Storybook Testrunner job.

 Username and Access Key can be retrieved from https://app.saucelabs.com/user-settings.